 There are quite a few reasons why so many people switch to cloth steamers instead of ironing.
 Here are some of the most common advantages that steaming has over ironing.

 Ironing can be quite challenging, especially with shirts and certain other materials.
 There is a lot to consider, and the entire process can be very time-consuming.
 On the other hand, steaming clothes is a straightforward process.
 There is no need for watching tutorials nor a learning curve.
-It’s fast, easy, and anyone can do it.
+It’s fast, and easy, and anyone can do it.

 Reduced Tear & Wear